Violeta-Tejera/Github_Wrapped/README.md

 - **Language statistics**: Discover the variety of programming languages you've used during the past year.
 - **Top language**: Find out which programming language dominated your contributions.
 - **Repository insights**: Which are the repositories you've created and/or contributed to during this last year?
+What can be told about them?

 ## Roadmap
 - Social engagement statistics (stars, followers,...)